 - Obtain a written certification from a certified physician

 - Submit a completed application to the MMMP

 - Designate one or two primary caregivers, if necessary

-- Indicate whether patient will cultivate cannabis for their own medical use or designated a caregiver for cultivation
+- Indicate whether patients will cultivate cannabis for their personal use or designated a caregiver for cultivation

-Each primary caregiver must have a designation form signed and dated by the qualifying patient in order to submit an application for a registry identification card.
+Caregivers who register with the MMMP must have a local authorization form signed by their municipal government in order to receive a registry identification card.

 Caregivers who want to cultivate marijuana for a patient must pay $240 annually per patient plus an additional $31 to cover background checks.